dragonflyoss/d7y.io/versioned_docs/version-v2.0.5/setup/install/helm-charts.md

 ## Configure Runtime Manually {#configure-runtime-manually}

-Use Containerd with CRI as example, more runtimes can be found [here](../../getting-started/quick-start/kubernetes.md)
+Use Containerd with CRI as example, [more runtimes are available](../../getting-started/quick-start/kubernetes.md)

-> This example is for single registry, multiple registries configuration is [here](../../setup/runtime/containerd.md)
+> This example is for single registry, you can also [configure multiple registries](../../setup/runtime/containerd.md)

 For private registry: